sthysel-freight/labstack/README.md

 All services are shipped and managed in docker containers with persistent data volumes.

+FullStack can be deployed as is on a existing linux machine with docker already installed by

+ - cloning this repo
+ - run `./up.sh` in the `services` directory

+This will download all the images and start the various stack services.

 In short:

 - ansible is used to prep the pi for docker and keep things tight
 - dotfiles to keep the pi environment sane
 - docker-compose is used to maintain the service stack

+# Services

-Fulltack running on server `fullstack` provides
+Fullstack running on server `fullstack` provides

 | Service   | Description                    | Port or URL          |
 |-----------|--------------------------------|----------------------|